asayers/cbdr/README.md

 work][measureme PR] by the rustc people which shows that it's _possible_ to get the variance down almost all the way to zero.
 It's very impressive stuff, and the [writeup on the project][measureme writeup] is a good read.

-If you really want to try this yourself, then the tl;dr is that you need to:
+If you really want to try this yourself, then the tl;dr is that you need to count instructions which retire in userspace (ie. ring 3), and then subtract the number of timer-based hardware interrupts.
+You'll also need:

-* [ ] Disable ASLR
+* [ ] a Linux setup with ASLR disabled;
-* [ ] Count instructions which retire in userspace (ie. ring 3)
-* [ ] Subtract the number of timer-based hardware interrupts

-(This advice is Linux-specific, and you'll also need a CPU with the necessary counters.)
-Oh, I forgot one:
+* [ ] a CPU with the necessary counters;

-* [ ] Make sure your software's control flow is deterministic
+* [ ] a benchmark with deterministic _control flow_.

 This last one is the catch.
-"Deterministic control flow" means that you're allowed to _look_ at the clock, /dev/urandom, etc... but you're not allowed to _branch_ on those things.
+Normally when we say a program is "deterministic" we're referring to its observable output; but now the instruction count is part of the observable output!
+This means that you're allowed to _look_ at the clock, /dev/urandom, etc... but you're never allowed to _branch_ on those things.

 This is a **very** hard pill to swallow, much harder than "simply" producing deterministic output.
 The rustc team have gone to lengths to ensure that (single-threaded) rustc has this property.
-For example, at some point rustc prints its own PID, and the formatting code branches based on the number of digits in the PID.
-This was a measureable source of variance and had to be fixed.
+An example: at some point rustc prints its own PID, and the formatting code branches based on the number of digits in the PID.
+This was a measureable source of variance and had to be fixed by padding the formatted PID with spaces.
 Yikes!

 Ask yourself: are you ready to commit to this level of rigour?
-The runtime is included too, so you're also committing to no garbage collector, and no fancy allocator.
+It applies to the runtime too, so it means: no garbage collector, and no fancy allocator.
 It probably means no threads as well.
 If you're not willing to go _all the way_ then IMO there's not much point in using instruction count.
 It's a PITA compared to just measuring wall-time, and not worth if your variance is dominated by other things.

 [measureme PR]: https://github.com/rust-lang/measureme/pull/143
 [measureme writeup]: https://hackmd.io/sH315lO2RuicY-SEt7ynGA?view